 In this guide, we will answer your spark plug questions.
 We will show you what can be found in the diesel engine and help you understand the system better.

-The diesel engine has no spark plugs at all.
+The diesel engine has zero spark plugs.
 Diesel engines operate with the use of glow plugs instead of spark plugs.
 There is one glow plug for each cylinder in most configurations.
 Therefore, your 8-cylinder diesel engine would contain eight glow plugs in a normal setup.

 Gas and diesel engines operate differently.
 The diesel engine requires the use of a heating device, which is a reason why glow plugs are used.
 The glow plug and spark plug are similar in design, but the glow plug offers more purpose.